thecherrytree/linkedInArticles/README.md

  - Ask to join the project if you want to contribute with pull requests
  - Submit issues if you discover bugs or think there are enhancements that would be beneficial to the project.
  - Submit ideas for future projects or datasets
+ - If you prefer to work on a parallel project done in R, visit project by Keith McNulty in the links below

 # Links